 - RS232 (serial port) barcode scanners have been commonly used as input devices for several decades.
-RS232 scanners work very well in their legacy applications, although their implementation is complex because it requires that the application monitor and access the RS-232 API.
+RS232 scanners work very well with their legacy applications, although their implementation is complex because it requires that the application monitor and access the RS-232 API.
 In addition, some new computer systems on the market today do not contain RS232 ports and the serial port is a slow communication device.
 USB and keyboard wedge barcode scanners overcome these limitations by emulating the keyboard so that anything scanned appears at the cursor as if it had been typed in from the keyboard.
 The guidelines presented here offer several implementation options.

 - Scanning data directly into a field is the easiest of all implementations.
 The cursor is placed in the appropriate field that is to receive the data from the scan and the trigger is pressed on the scanner.
 After the trigger is pressed, the data appears at the cursor as if it had been typed from the keyboard.
 This method may also be automated to include functions such as tabs and returns - even in web browsers and custom applications.